colebrooke/kubernetes-nagios/README.md

-# kubernetes-nagios
+## kubernetes-nagios

+Some nagios checks for Kubernetes clusters.

+### check_kube_nodes.sh

+This uses the Kubernetes API to check condition statuses across your nodes.

+### check_kubernetes.sh

-A quick script / nagios check for a kubernetes cluster.
-It should return OK according to the health of the API.
+This check returns the health status of the overall cluster.